-Peeled diced potatoes are cooked in salted water.
-Once fork tender, they are passed through the food mill together with lightly salted butter.
+Peeled potatoes are diced and cooked in salted water.
+As soon as fork tender, they are mashed in the food mill with butter, and finally mixed with luxurious heavy cream.

 💎 Why This Recipe Works